 - Display full task details in a pop-up → Double-click on a segment

-- Create a dependency → Click on the small circle (in front or after a segment) + hold + drag to another task to create a dependency
+- Create a dependency → Hover over a segment → Click on the small circle (in front or after a segment) + Hold + Drag to another task to create a dependency

 Task statuses and visual indicators

-By default the tasks are displayed in light green (“Create PDI” task).
+By default, tasks are displayed in light green (“Wireframing” task).
 When the task is displayed in red, it’s an indicator that its due date has passed.
-As you can see in the example above, the “Client meeting” task was due on 10th of January.
+As you can see in the example above, the “Client meeting” task was due on 31st of August.

 A task can also have an hours budget.
 There are a few visual indicators that will show you the progress (hours worked vs hours planned).
 Let’s have a look at all cases:

-- “Create PDI” – in this case the bar is completely in light green.
+- “Wireframing” – in this case the bar is completely in light green.
 There are 2 cases when this happens: a) the task doesn’t have an hours budget or b) the task has an hours budget but no time has been recorded yet for that task

-- “Create a list of tasks” – in this case you can see there’s a segment in dark green.
+- “Architecture” – in this case you can see there’s a segment in dark green.
 That segment represents the amount of hours worked (%) from the total hours budget (for that task).
-As you can see from the image, the hours worked are ~40-45% from the total.
+As you can see from the image, the hours worked are ~30-45% from the total.

-- “Gather team and assign tasks” – in this situation you can see there’s a dark green segment and an hachured portion.
+- “Research” – in this situation you can see there’s a dark green segment and an hachured portion.
 This indicates that the initial allocated budget hours has been surpassed.
-From the image you can tell that the budget hours has been surpassed by ~65%.
+From the image you can tell that the budget hours has been surpassed by ~80%.

 These visual indicators are the same for past due tasks (but colored in red instead of green).